eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Solid background in memory design, memory layout and memory testing
 	- Strong team work ethic and good interpersonal skills
 + Understanding or an ability to learn industry standard modeling formats including: Liberty (NLM, CCS, ECSM, and LVF), Verilog, LEF, NDM, Spice, and APL
++ Digital Physical Design Engineer
+	- Colorado Springs, Colorado
+	- Keysight is on the forefront of technology innovation, delivering breakthroughs and trusted insights in electronic design, simulation, prototyping, test, manufacturing, and optimization.
+Our ~15,000 employees create world-class solutions in communications, 5G, automotive, energy, quantum, aerospace, defense, and semiconductor markets for customers in over 100 countries.
+Learn more about what we do.
+	- Our powerful, award-winning culture embraces a bold vision of where technology can take us and a passion for tackling challenging problems with industry-first solutions.
+Diversity, equity & inclusion are integral parts of our culture and drivers of innovation at Keysight.
+We believe that when people feel a sense of belonging, they can be more creative, innovative, and thrive at all points in their careers.
+	- A major success factor for the company continues to be the development and deployment of breakthrough Digital/DSP and mixed signal ASICs that drive the performance and value of new products.
+We have an exciting opportunity for an experienced Physical Design R&D engineer responsible for the physical design and tape release of digital and mixed signal ASICs.
+	- We are located in Colorado Springs, Colorado at the base of Pikes Peak.
+You’ll collaborate in a team environment to design and verify digital / DSP and mixed signal ASICs that meets customer functionality, schedule, and quality requirements.
+This job will be part of Keysight Laboratories, a world-renowned technology organization which enables Keysight to be first to market with breakthrough products and solutions.
+	- Experienced Digital Physical Design ASIC R&D engineer responsible for both module level as well as SoC Level implementation from RTL to GDS of digital and mixed signal ASICs.
+Solves complex and high impact design and development problems including customer application issues of varying scope and complexity.
+Uses product and customer applications knowledge to determine, define, develop, and validate design concepts and methods.
+		* Participate in the entire spectrum of full ASIC design activities including definition, architectures, digital logic design, IP validation and synthesis.
+		* Responsible for floor planning, PNR, timing closure, STA, formal verification, low power design, clock distribution, EMIR analysis and physical verification
+		* Close sign-off checks, interface with industry foundries and GDS delivery
+		* Work extensively with cross functional teams to guide architecture with physical design constraints
+		* Develop tool flows and drive vendors to achieve milestones
+	- Bachelors or master’s degree in electrical or computer engineering.
+Typically, 8-10  years relevant experience.
+Requires extensive experience and knowledge and ability to work independently.
+	- Industry tapeout experience
+	- Desire to identify and debug problems.
+	- Experience with Innovus and Tempus
+	- Experience with task automation and scripting
+	- Strong EE fundamentals with experience in ASIC Design, DSP, digital architectures/systems, and verification of large and mixed signal ASIC designs
+	- Leadership skills to gain credibility and respect to drive change and influence teams and partners towards higher levels of execution, return, and productivity
+	- Strong teamwork and written/verbal communication skills
+	- Experience in digital and analog ASIC design flow, methodologies, and process
+	- Experience with DFT architecture and implementation
+	- Fluent with object-oriented programming
+	- Ability to multi-task and to engage with multiple projects, engineers, and partnerships
+	- Relocation is available for this position
+	- Visa Sponsorship is not available for this position